Wonder Wheel: Development and early years

 The Wonder Wheel was designed by Charles Hermann as an improvement on G.W.G.
 Ferris's giant wheel, and it was built for Herman J. Garms Sr. between 1918 and 1920 by the Eccentric Ferris Wheel Company.
 Coney Island landowner William J. Ward provided the land for the Wonder Wheel's construction.
 Garms, who had no formal financial experience, sold stock to family, other Coney Island business holders, and steelworkers.
-Meanwhile, Hermann sold all his shares in the wheel to raise money for construction and operation.
+Hermann sold all his shares in the wheel to raise money for construction and operation.
+Alfred (Fred) Garms, Herman Garms's son, recalled that his father employed anyone who was willing to help erect the ride, teaching them how to construct the wheel.
+After the local ironworkers' union heard about the project, they attempted to force the workers to join the union.
+The elder Garms named all of the workers as stockholders of the Eccentric Ferris Wheel Company, preventing them from being forced to unionize.